 Here you’ll find my art in all its manifestations.
 I am pretty much self trained.
 My 8th grade art teacher told me she’d give me a B because I tried hard.
 Well, a big F-you to her!

-I started painting a little over ten years ago to deal with a tough time in my life.
-It helped me through that period and changed me.
+This was a tough time in my life but when fortunately I began to take my depression seriously.
+Art helped me through that period and changed me.
 I started working in arts advocacy and volunteering for arts organizations.
 I also chaired the Carrboro, NC Arts Council board and was a member of the Chapel Hill, NC public arts commission.
+Ultimately I took a position at the North Carolina Arts Council as the first director of the Creative Economies Program.

 I also have a professional website, chrisbeacham.com, where I discuss my work and professional interests.
 I blog about issues relevant to my career in arts-driven economic and community development and creative placemaking.
 I also blog in the Arts & Aesthetics section of the site about art and creative events mostly in New York City.
 For example, I recently reviewed two art exhibits at the Studio Museum in Harlem, one on the great artist Alma Thomas and the other on three terrific and exciting emerging artists-in-residence.